akhikhl/gretty/README.md

 "onScan" defines closure to be called on hot-deployment scan.
 See more information in chapter [Hot deployment](#hot-deployment).

 "onScanFilesChanged" defines closure to be called whenever hot-deployment detects that files or folders were changed.
 See more information in chapter [Hot deployment](#hot-deployment).

+"loggingLevel" defines slf4j logging-level for jetty process.
+See more information in chapter [Logging](#logging).

+"consoleLogEnabled" defines, whether log messages are written to the terminal.
+See more information in chapter [Logging](#logging).

+"fileLogEnabled" defines, whether log messages are written to the log-file.
+See more information in chapter [Logging](#logging).

+"logFileName" defines log file name (without path).
+See more information in chapter [Logging](#logging).

+"logDir" defines directory, where log file is created.
+See more information in chapter [Logging](#logging).

 ##WAR Overlays